gao-xh/ZULF_NMR_Suite/assets/icons/README.md

 # Application Icons

-This directory contains application icons for the Multi-System ZULF-NMR Simulator.
+This directory contains application icons for the ZULF-NMR Suite.

 ## Required Icons